cosmos/sdk-tutorials/academy/3-running-a-chain/node-api-and-cli.md

 # Running a Node, API, and CLI

-Run a blockchain and discover how to interact with it.
+Run a blockchain and learn how to interact with it.

 There are different ways to run a node of a Cosmos blockchain.
-You will explore how to do so using [`simapp`](https://github.com/cosmos/cosmos-sdk/tree/master/simapp).
+In this section you will learn how to do so using [`simapp`](https://github.com/cosmos/cosmos-sdk/tree/master/simapp).

 ## See what you are going to do